ingli0/Ophthalmologist/README.md

 9. Utilize the printing capabilities to obtain hard copies of relevant information.

 Support and Troubleshooting:
-For any technical issues, questions, or support requests, please contact our support team at [contact information].
+For any technical issues, questions, or support requests, please contact our support team at inbogia@gmail.com.

 Contributing:
 We welcome contributions to enhance the functionality and usability of the Ophthalmologist's Clinic Management Software.
-If you have any suggestions, bug reports, or feature requests, please submit them via [issue tracker, email, or other communication channels].
+If you have any suggestions, bug reports, or feature requests, please submit them via inbogia@gmail.com

-License:
-[Include the license information for the software, if applicable.]

-Please note that this README file provides a brief overview of the Ophthalmologist's Clinic Management Software.
-For more detailed instructions and information, please refer to the official documentation or user manual.